danniyh/Interactive-Restaurant-Website/README.md

-i#  An interactive restaurant website
+#  An interactive restaurant website
 The purpose is to build a website for the no.1 noodle house restaurant.
 The website aims to deliver a warm and comfortable feeling to the customers.
 <br><h3>[View Live Demo](https://danniyh.github.io/Interactive-Restaurant-Website/)</h3>